Firoz Shah palace complex: Gujri - the queen

-Structures

-Palace
+Architecture

+The architectural style is notable for its simplicity and the use of repurposed stone—specifically pillars and lintels salvaged from older Jain and Hindu temples from the nearby Agroha Mound and Isukara settlement—which are identifiable by the faint decorative carvings and bracket designs that pre-date the Sultanate era.
+The palace was built using rubble and mortar.
 Only a small portion of the Gurjari Mahal palace's main building remains.
 The palace is built on a rectangular platform and can be approached using a ramp that leads to the upper level.
 The building has been declared a Centrally Protected Monument by the Archaeological Survey of India.
 To the north, there were once gardens, but they no longer exist, and modern houses have taken their place.
 The palace is closed to the public.

 Baradari

 The most visible part of what still remains of the palace is the baradari on the upper level, so named for the twelve doorways, three on each side.
 It was used for social gatherings.
 Four pillars inside the chamber support the roof.

-Underground Hammam
+The Baradari, a square structure situated atop a massive rectangular platform.
+Its name, derived from the Persian words bara (twelve) and dari (doors), refers to the three arched openings on each of its four sides.
+The interior chamber is supported by four massive square pillars made of local stone, which bear the weight of the flat-roofed ceiling.

+Gujari hammam - underground bath

 Three underground apartments are located below the platform.
 One of them is a tank and is believed to have served as a hammam.

-Graves
+Directly beneath the main platform of the Baradari lie three underground apartments designed for privacy and respite from the regional heat.
+One of these chambers functions as a deep stone-lined tank and is widely identified as a hammam (royal bath).
+This subterranean complex was historically supplied with fresh water via the Sultan's elaborate canal system, ensuring that the queen had access to river water as requested in oral traditions.
+The chambers are interconnected and were likely ventilated through small shafts to maintain a cool, humid environment during the summer months.

+Mughal graves (17th-18th century CE)

-On the upper level are a total of nine graves.
-Five are sarcophagi on an open-air platform nearly three feet higher, and two are sarcophagi on a separate nearby open-air lower platform (less than 1 ft from the bottom).
-The last two are brick shrines inside a brick structure that no longer has a roof.
-All of them date back to the 17th or 18th century Mughal Empire era.
+On the upper level are a total of nine graves, all of which date back to the 17th or 18th century Mughal Empire era, five are sarcophagi on an open-air platform nearly three feet higher, two are sarcophagi on a separate nearby open-air lower platform (less than 1 ft from the bottom), the last two are brick shrines inside a brick structure that no longer has a roof These graves were constructed long after the original Tughlaq residence was abandoned as a palace.